Software Configuration Management Guide

 Key features:

-Pricing: Both open-source (Community edition) and commercial (Enterprise edition) are available.
-Enterprise edition allows a free trial of 25 hosts, after which the price isn't specified.
+Pricing: Open-source (Community) and commercial (Enterprise) versions are available.
+Enterprise has a free trial for 25 hosts, after which pricing details are available upon request.

 Key features:

-Pricing: Ansible is available in Standard and Premium editions that differentiate by support and features.
-Pricing is based on the number of nodes and is available at request.
+Pricing: Ansible is available in Standard and Premium plans, each with different features and levels of support.
+Pricing is based on the number of nodes and is available by request.

-Puppet is an open-source software configuration management tool.
-It employs a master-slave architecture, where nodes pull configurations from the main, enabling efficient management and deployment of servers.
+Puppet is an open-source software configuration management tool that employs a master-slave architecture, where nodes pull configurations from the main, enabling efficient management and deployment of servers.

 Its flexibility and automation capabilities make it a popular choice for large-scale systems and organizations.